yunba/yunba-csharp-sdk/README.md

 2. Build the MqttLib project for your application
 3. Build the Sample project for test

+**Tips**: Before you deploy the application, remember that remove the *.config file in the executable path.

 ## Test
 ```
 Sample.exe YourYunbaAppkey